 Are you looking for guidance and direction in your life?
+We can find direction in our lives by praying Psalm 23 in a powerful way.
+This is a favorite psalm of many that gives hope and comfort when we are in need of encouragement and strength.
 You can find direction in your life by praying Psalm 23 in a powerful way.
 Are you in the midst of a difficult situation and need an extra measure of wisdom from God’s Word?

 Seek the Lord for direction by writing down prayers for guidance and strength using Psalm 23 as your guide.
 Since we know that the Lord is our Good Shepherd, we can trust him to lead and direct our lives.

 You can also download a FREE set of Psalm 23 prayer printables at the end of this post!

 Just as a sheep knows and follows the voice of the shepherd, we can rely on God’s voice–his words of wisdom, guidance, and protection.

 Know that our loving Lord and Savior will NEVER lead us astray.
 When we follow his voice and seek guidance and direction from him, we will continually walk in his path of righteousness, and his path will lead us to his good, pleasing and perfect will.